-One online provider of emotional support animal verification letters, ESAD International, pitches itself as the wheat among the chaff.
+One online provider of emotional support animal verification letters, ESAD Intl., pitches itself as the wheat among the chaff.
 Chaz Stevens, the company’s CEO, claims that many of the company’s competitors are illegitimate.

-support animal, ESAD provides a verification letter that can be presented to a landlord.
+support animal, ESAD Intl. provides a verification letter that can be presented to a landlord.

 The problem with less conscientious procedures, as Stevens sees it, cuts both ways.
 “There are individuals who come to us that are just looking for a cheap fix because they don’t want to pay a pet fee,” he said.
 “So it creates a backlash for those who are truly in need.”